VirusTotal/vt-use-cases/API v2-v3 Migration Guide.md

 ### Rescan file <a name="set1.4"></a>

-Malware detection solutions need to adapt to new malware trends constantly.
-Sometimes a sample is not detected as malicious at first, but after a while, based on detection tools updates and improvements, it is suddenly classified then as malicious.

-When suspicious files initially are not detected as malicious and the last analysis date is too old, the best approach is to rescan the sample and check its report again.
+Malware detection solutions must keep up with new malware trends and adapt accordingly.
+Sometimes a sample that was not initially detected as malicious could be classified as such later on based on updates and improvements in detection tools.
+When malicious files are not detected as malicious during the initial scan, the best approach is to rescan the file and check the report again, especially if the last analysis date is too old.

-This example shows how to rescan a file without submitting it again.
-File’s hash is required and as a result the status of the request is printed out.
+The following example shows how to rescan a file without having to submit it again.
+You will need to provide the file hash, and the status of the request will be printed out.
 Accepted hashes to uniquely identify the file are: SHA256, SHA1 and MD5.

-❗Please note that by submitting a file that is already part of VirusTotal, it will be automatically rescaned.
+❗Please note that by submitting a file that has already been uploaded to VirusTotal, it will be automatically rescaned.

 ```python
 import os